 - Avoid all protests, demonstrations and large public gatherings

-- Keep an eye on the local news and other sources for information on planned and possible protests, demonstrations or other unrest.
+- Monitor local news and other sources for information on planned and possible protests, demonstrations or other unrest.

-Organise any travel within Mauritania in conjunction with a reputable local company.
+Organise any travel within Mauritania with a reputable local company.
 Register any travel beyond Nouakchott in advance with the local police/gendarmes.
 All travel outside of Nouakchott should be in a convoy with adequate security.
 Do not travel to Tiris Zemmour, Adrar, Tagant, Hodh ech Chargui, Hodh El Gharbi, Assaba and Guidimaka and within 25 kilometres of the border with Western Sahara.
 See

 Unexploded landmines are a risk to travellers near Mauritania's border with the Western Sahara region.
 Mines can shift in sandstorms.
 If, despite our advice, you travel to this area, always keep to well-travelled roads.

 Driving can be dangerous.
 The major arterial roads linking Nouakchott with Nouadhibou to the north and with Bamako (Mali) to the west are generally in good condition.
 But other roads in Mauritania are in poor condition.
 Sub-standard vehicle maintenance, poor local driving standards, animals on roads and shifting sand dunes all increase the risk of accidents.

 - Avoid driving at night.

-- Always carry adequate reserve supplies of food, water and fuel.
+- Always carry adequate supplies of food, water and fuel.

 - Make sure your car is roadworthy.